Trends Watcher

 • North Dakota Constitutional Measure 2: Single-Subject Requirement for Initiatives and Require Constitutional Initiatives to be Passed Twice [OPPOSE]: North Dakota’s Republican-dominated legislature successfully referred a constitutional amendment to the ballot establishing a single-subject rule, raising the signature requirement for initiatives from 4% to 5% of the state population, and requiring that initiatives be approved first on the primary election ballot.
 The legislature referred a similar measure to the ballot in 2020 that failed, with 61.61% of voters rejecting it.

-• Utah Amendment D:Legislative Alteration of Ballot Initiatives and Foreign Contributions Ban [OPPOSE]: Grants Utah legislature the right to repeal laws that have been passed, adopted, or even rejected by voters.
+• Utah Amendment D:Legislative Alteration of Ballot Initiatives and Foreign Contributions Ban [VOID; OPPOSED]: Grants Utah legislature the right to repeal laws that have been passed, adopted, or even rejected by voters.

 • Note: While Amendment D will appear on Utah’s November 5 ballot, a district court judge has ruled the LRCA void and votes on the measure will not be counted.
 The Utah Supreme Court has upheld that decision following an appeal by legislative leadership.